 Speaking of expense, the inflatable fishing boat gets a big thumbs up for its ultra-low maintenance costs.
 With a traditional fishing boat, there’s a significant amount of upkeep that needs to be performed, many of which require spending money.
 Time and monetary expenses are significantly lower with inflatables.

 Fuel costs with an inflatable are also significantly lower.
-Most us will simply use manpower (paddling) to get around in one.
+Most of us will simply use manpower (paddling) to get around in one.
 But even for a larger inflatable that can be mounted with a small gas-powered outboard or electric trolling motor, the cost to operate will be nothing close to that of a conventional boat because of the inflatable’s ultra-lightweight design.

 4 Key Things to Know Before You Buy